dwavesystems/dwave-ocean-sdk/docs/overview/formulation.rst

 * :ref:`bqm_sdk` are unconstrained and have binary variables

-  Used for applications that optimize over decisions that could either be true (or yes) or false (no); for example, should an antenna transmit, or did a network node experience failure?
+  BQMs are typically used for applications that optimize over decisions that could either be true (or yes) or false (no); for example, should an antenna transmit, or did a network node experience failure?

   Constraints for this model are typically represented by :ref:`penalty models <penalty_sdk>`.

 * :ref:`cqm_sdk` can be constrained and have integer and binary variables

-  Used for applications that optimize over decisions that could either be true (or yes) or false (no); for example, should an antenna transmit, or did a network node experience failure?
+  CQMs are typically used for applications that optimize problems that might include both integer and binary variables and one or more constraints.

   Constraints for this model are represented natively.

 * :ref:`dqm_sdk` are unconstrained and have discrete variables

-  Used for applications that optimize over several distinct options; for example, which shift should employee X work, or should the state on a map be colored red, blue, green or yellow?
+  DQMs are typically used for applications that optimize over several distinct options; for example, which shift should employee X work, or should the state on a map be colored red, blue, green or yellow?

   Constraints for this model are typically represented by :ref:`penalty models <penalty_sdk>`.